-while describing their behavior and social life, the author notes that ants are far from perfection from the standpoint of human morality: this is a completely female world, in which the fate of males is not enviable; at the same time, they are quite warlike, slavery, parasitism, and even cannibalism thrive among them.
-At the same time, their complex joint actions and the need to navigate in space require developed intelligence and communication, which for them is based on pheromones.
-The book describes the enormous diversity of these insects.
-At the same time, the scientist notes that the ant world is full of white spots.
-Currently, the species well studied in terms of their natural history and biology constitute only a tiny fraction of more than 15,000 ant species that are now known to science, while thousands of species remain undiscovered.
+However, while describing their behavior and social life, the author notes that ants are far from perfect from the perspective of human morality: it is a completely female world, where the fate of males is unenviable; at the same time, they are quite warlike, slavery and parasitism thrive among them, and even cannibalism.
+At the same time, their complex joint actions and the need to navigate space require developed intelligence and communication, which is based on pheromones.
+The book discusses the vast diversity of these insects.
+The scientist notes that the ant world is full of white spots.
+Currently, the species well-studied from the perspective of their natural history and biology make up only a tiny fraction of the more than 15,000 species of ants known to science, and thousands more species remain undiscovered.

-Famous myrmecologist and founder of sociobiology Edward Wilson wrote this book based on his nearly 80 years of experience studying ants.
-These amazing insects live in societies that, in their structure and diversity, can be compared to human ones.
-However, while describing their behavior and social life, the author notes that ants are far from perfection from the standpoint of human morality: this is a completely female world, in which the fate of males is not enviable; at the same time, they are quite warlike, slavery, parasitism, and even cannibalism thrive among them.
-At the same time, their complex joint actions and the need to navigate in space require developed intelligence and communication, which for them is based on pheromones.
-The book describes the enormous diversity of these insects.
-At the same time, the scientist notes that the ant world is full of white spots.
-Currently, the species well studied in terms of their natural history and biology constitute only a tiny fraction of more than 15,000 ant species that are now known to science, while thousands of species remain undiscovered.
+The renowned myrmecologist and founder of sociobiology, Edward Wilson, wrote this book based on his nearly 80 years of experience studying ants.
+These remarkable insects live in communities that, in their structure and diversity, can be compared to human societies.
+However, while describing their behavior and social life, the author notes that ants are far from perfect from the perspective of human morality: it is a completely female world, where the fate of males is unenviable; at the same time, they are quite warlike, slavery and parasitism thrive among them, and even cannibalism.
+At the same time, their complex joint actions and the need to navigate space require developed intelligence and communication, which is based on pheromones.
+The book discusses the vast diversity of these insects.
+The scientist notes that the ant world is full of white spots.
+Currently, the species well-studied from the perspective of their natural history and biology make up only a tiny fraction of the more than 15,000 species of ants known to science, and thousands more species remain undiscovered.

 Be the first to know about our current discounts, offers and new products!